jkjung-avt/jkjung-avt.github.io/_posts/2018-09-23-hand-detection-tutorial.md

 # Final words

-I made every effort to develop the code and this tutorial, so that it could be very easy to follow.
+I made every effort in coding and writing this tutorial, so that it could be very easy to follow.
 It should be straightforward to adapt this tutorial/code to other object detection models and other datasets.

 After all, I really spent a lot of time reading/writing code and developing this tutorial.
 If you find it useful, please help to share it with more people who might be interested.
 Meanwhile, I do appreciate people giving me stars on GitHub.
 That motivates me to write more posts/sharing.